Read Early and Often

 In this resource

 Why Read to Babies?

-Research shows that reading together when babies are as young as 4 months old increases the likelihood that parents continue reading to babies as they get older.
-Beginning the habit early is important because the foundation of language is being built in a baby’s brain during the first 3 years.
-This process is nurtured when babies hear you talk and read aloud.
-The more words your baby hears over time, the more words she learns.
-That makes sharing stories a brain-building activity, too.
-At this age, babies learn how books work: how to hold them, turn the pages, and recognize simple pictures.
+Reading together when babies are as young as 4 months old increases the chances that parents continue reading to babies as they get older.
+Beginning early is important because the roots of language are developing in a baby’s brain even before he can talk!
+The more words your baby hears over time, the more words he learns.

 Reading: Ages and Stages